bgiesing/brandongiesing.com/content/post/updates-stuff-4.md

 A lot has changed since the last post but a lot of it isn't visible so lets discuss it!

 --------------------------------------------------------------------------------

-# Website Updates
+## Website Updates

-## New Server
+### New Server

 As much as I loved using NearlyFreeSpeech, there was some issues with it involving Ghost.
 Ghost 1.0 just came out and now requires more stuff to install which NearlyFreeSpeech doesn't allow being a shared host.

-So to upgrade to Ghost 1.0, I've moved over to DigitalOcean [https://m.do.co/c/48175f5b14f3]  instead.
+So to upgrade to Ghost 1.0, I've moved over to [DigitalOcean][digitalocean] instead.
 This will cost a bit more ($5/month vs pay-per-usage which averaged $3/month) but will be better in the long run:

  1. A full private server meaning no matter what changes Ghost makes, it will work.